MEzzsy/EffectiveBlog/01 语言/02 Java/Effecitve Java.md

 1. The main limitation of providing only static factory methods is that classes without public or protected constructors cannot be subclassed.
 2. A second shortcoming of static factory methods is that they are hard for programmers to find.

+## Item 2: Consider a builder when faced with many constructor parameters

+1. A minor advantage of builders over constructors is that builders can have mul- tiple varargs parameters because each parameter is specified in its own method.